About Us – Oxford Net Zero

-The aim of Oxford Net Zero is to address the issue of how we limit the cumulative net total CO2 dumped into the atmosphere, in line with the goals of the Paris Agreement, while acknowledging that it is now inevitable that more CO2 will be generated from energy, industry and land-use change than our goals allow.
+Our aim is to address the issue of how we limit the cumulative net total CO2 in the atmosphere, in line with the goals of the Paris Agreement, while acknowledging that it is now inevitable that more CO2 will be generated from energy, industry and land-use change than our goals allow.

 PROF MYLES ALLEN